Code-Institute-Submissions/BrewPunk-CI/README.md

 - Navigation Buttons and Navbar links tested to navigate to specific pages.
 - Various screen sizes also tested from large screen to mobile.
 - Scrollable categories tested for each section.
-- Services page - stacking of elements on smaller screens.
+- Caclulator/Main page - stacking of elements on smaller screens.
 - Navbar Hamburger menu showing on mobile.

 1. Main/Index Page: